Texting Goes Mainstream for Financial Services Firms

 In addition to regulatory fines, financial services companies are facing increased liability for improper texting.
 According to an August 2017 study by the Institute of Legal Reform, litigation of the Telephone Consumer Protection Act (TCPA), a law that regulates commercial text messaging, has increased by 46 percent since July of 2015; of that number, nearly 36 percent of all TCPA litigation target the financial services industry.
 The consequences of this can be severe: Liability under the TCPA ranges from $500 to $1,500 per text message, which can quickly add up given the volume of texts and the size of most advisory sales teams.

 Compliance-Only Solution is Bare Minimum Approach

 The initial approach by financial firms was similar to what they have done with any new communication channel: take an ultra conservative, compliance-control approach that ensures firms can monitor the new channel.
-There are two problems with this:
+There are three problems with this:

 - Compliance-only solutions are based more on compliance needs than advisors, resulting in poor adoption of the technology by the field.

 - Opening up a channel like texting, where expectations regarding response times are shorter versus other types of communication, overwhelms already burdened advisors who don’t have the time to respond to clients across multiple channels.